Vítězslav Nezval: Later life

 Nezval's health began to deteriorate after the beginning of the 1950s.
 On April 6, 1958, he died in Prague of acute pneumonia and subsequent heart failure.
-The first mourning ceremony at took place at the Rudolfinum and he received a state funeral on 10t of April.
+The first mourning ceremony at took place at the Rudolfinum and he received a state funeral on the 10th of April.
 He was buried at the Vyšehrad Cemetery in Prague.
 His written estate was acquired by the archives of the National Literature Memorial.